Hill Republicans wary of cuts in Trump's 2018 budget plan out Tuesday

 The new cuts are unpopular as well.

-"We think it's wrongheaded," said Rep. Mike Conaway, chairman of the House Agriculture Committee, when asked about looming cuts to farm programs.
+“We think it's wrongheaded," Rep. Mike Conaway, R-Texas, chairman of the House Agriculture Committee, said about the looming cuts to farm programs.
 "Production agriculture is in the worst slump since the depression -- 50 percent drop in the net income for producers.
-They need this safety net," said Conaway, R-Texas.
+They need this safety net.”

-Trump's budget plan promises to balance the federal ledger by the end of a 10-year window, even while exempting Social Security and Medicare retirement benefits from cuts.
+"I would think that the health care bill is our best policy statement on Medicaid going forward," said Rep. Greg Walden, R-Ore., chairman of the House Energy and Commerce Committee.

 Instead, the Trump tax plan promises an overhaul that would cut tax rates but rely on erasing tax breaks and economic growth to end up as "revenue neutral."